How we will demonstrate an ethical approach to end this practice

 Where the terms of the purchasing arrangement is covered by a legal agreement (a formal contract), relevant wording concerning compliance with the Modern Slavery Act will be included.

-A key part of our slavery and human trafficking strategy is to promote cultural change within both our employees and clients through awareness training.
-This year we:
+A key part of our slavery and human trafficking strategy is to promote cultural change within both our employees and clients through awareness training by:

-- Ran a training and awareness session for all employees and Associates at our July conference
+- Ran awareness session for all employees and Associates wherever possible

 - Provided everyone with their own copy of the Modern Slavery Policy